rjkviegas/skills-workshops/week-2/inheritance/README.md

 end
 ```

-We create a superclass (Vehicle) which defines the shared behaviours, and then define our other classes as subclasses which inherit these behaviours.
+We create a superclass (Vehicle) which defines the shared behaviours, and then make our other classes subclasses which inherit these behaviours.
 This provides our subclasses with *all* of the behaviours of a vehicle.
 As the plane class implements the move method differently, we override it with the desired behaviour.

+## Exercise 1
+- Refactor the code base to DRY up repetition by implementing inheritance.
+- You should not need to modify the existing unit tests, and they should all still pass once you're done.

+## Mini-Plenary

 Be aware that setting up this kind of hierarchical relationship between objects implies that the subclass __'is a'__ subtype of the base class.